puppetlabs/puppet-docs/source/pe/3.7/install_system_requirements.markdown

 - A 4-core server with 6 GB of RAM
 - At least 100 GB of free storage in `/opt` for PuppetDB

-We strongly recommend that users on systems with 4 GB of RAM upgrading or migrating to PE 3.8 upgrade to 6 GB of RAM before attempting to upgrade or migrate their PE installation.
+We strongly recommend that users on systems with 4 GB of RAM upgrading or migrating to PE 3.7 from PE 3.3 or earlier upgrade to 6 GB of RAM before attempting to upgrade or migrate their PE installation.

 ### Small Environment